dylanonelson/medium_clone/README.md

 - [x] Apply formatting to their posts
 - [x] Upload a banner image for their stories
 - [x] Upload an avatar
-- [ ] Save drafts of stories and edit them later
+- [x] View posts and users without signing in
-- [ ] Browse popular authors and tags
+- [x] Save drafts of stories and edit them later
-- [ ] Search for users, tags, and posts
+- [x] Browse popular authors and stories

 ## Design Docs
 * [View Wireframes][views]